-Minimal risk means "the probability and magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily activities or during the performance of routine physical or psychological examinations or tests."
-45 CFR 46 §102(i)
+Minimal risk means "the probability and magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily activities or during the performance of routine physical or psychological examinations or tests." $\frac{45 \text{ CFR } 46}{\$102(i)}$ direct benefit for the individual subject, or by a monitoring procedure that is likely to contribute to the subject's well-being, approval may be given only if the IRB finds:

-- 2. Research involving greater than minimal risk but presenting the prospect of direct benefit to the individual subjects (45 CFR 46 §405), if the IRB finds that more than minimal risk to children has been presented by the intervention or procedure that holds out the prospect of direct benefit for the individual subject, or by a monitoring procedure that is likely to contribute to the subject's well-being, approval may be given only if the IRB finds: - A. The risk is justified by the anticipated benefit to the subjects, AND - B. The relation of the anticipated benefit to the risk is at least as favorable to the subjects as that presented by available alternative approaches AND - C. Adequate provisions are made for soliciting the assent of the children and at least one (1) parent/guardian. - 3.
-Research involving greater than minimal risk and no prospect of direct benefit to individual subject's, but likely to yield generalizable knowledge about the subject's disorder or condition (45 CFR 46 §406), if the IRB finds that more than minimal risk to children is presented by an intervention or procedure that does not hold out the prospect of direct benefit for the individual subject, or by a monitoring procedure which is not likely to contribute to the well-being of the subject, approval may be given only if the IRB finds that: - The risk represents a minor increase over minimal risk, AND - B. The intervention or procedure presents experiences to subjects that are reasonably commensurate with those inherent in their actual or expected medical, dental, psychological, social, or educational situations, AND - C. The intervention or procedure is likely to yield generalizable knowledge about the subjects' disorder or condition which is of vital importance for the understanding or amelioration of the subjects' disorder or condition, AND - D. Adequate provisions are made for soliciting assent of the children and permission of BOTH parents/guardians. - 4.
-Research not otherwise approvable which presents an opportunity to understand, prevent, or alleviate a serious problem affecting the health or welfare of children (45 CFR 46 §407), if the IRB does not believe the research meets the requirement of §404, §405 or §406, approval may be given if:

-- A. The IRB finds that the research presents a reasonable opportunity to further the understanding, prevention, or alleviation of a serious problem affecting the health or welfare of children; and - B. The Secretary of the Department of Health and Human Services, after consultation with a panel of experts in pertinent disciplines (for example: science, medicine, education, ethics, law) and following opportunity for public review and comment, has determined either: - C. That the research in fact satisfies the conditions of $\underline{\$404}$, $\underline{\$405}$, and/or $\underline{\$406}$ as applicable, or - D. The following: - The research presents a reasonable opportunity to further the understanding, prevention, or alleviation of a serious problem affecting the health or welfare of children; - ii.
+2. Research involving greater than minimal risk but presenting the prospect of direct benefit to the individual subjects (45 CFR 46 §405), if the IRB finds that more than minimal risk to children has been presented by the intervention or procedure that holds out the prospect of

+- A. The risk is justified by the anticipated benefit to the subjects, AND - B. The relation of the anticipated benefit to the risk is at least as favorable to the subjects as that presented by available alternative approaches AND - C. Adequate provisions are made for soliciting the assent of the children and at least one (1) parent/guardian. - 3.
+Research involving greater than minimal risk and no prospect of direct benefit to individual subject's, but likely to yield generalizable knowledge about the subject's disorder or condition (45 CFR 46 §406), if the IRB finds that more than minimal risk to children is presented by an intervention or procedure that does not hold out the prospect of direct benefit for the individual subject, or by a monitoring procedure which is not likely to contribute to the wellbeing of the subject, approval may be given only if the IRB finds that: - A. The risk represents a minor increase over minimal risk, AND - B. The intervention or procedure presents experiences to subjects that are reasonably commensurate with those inherent in their actual or expected medical, dental, psychological, social, or educational situations, AND - C. The intervention or procedure is likely to yield generalizable knowledge about the subjects' disorder or condition which is of vital importance for the understanding or amelioration of the subjects' disorder or condition, AND - D. Adequate provisions are made for soliciting assent of the children and permission of BOTH parents/guardians. - Research not otherwise approvable which presents an opportunity to understand, prevent, or alleviate a serious problem affecting the health or welfare of children (45 CFR 46 §407), if the IRB does not believe the research meets the requirement of §404, §405 or §406, approval may be given if: - A. The IRB finds that the research presents a reasonable opportunity to further the understanding, prevention, or alleviation of a serious problem affecting the health or welfare of children; and - B. The Secretary of the Department of Health and Human Services, after consultation with a panel of experts in pertinent disciplines (for example: science, medicine, education, ethics, law) and following opportunity for public review and comment, has determined either: - C. That the research in fact satisfies the conditions of $\frac{6404}{5}$, $\frac{6405}{5}$, and/or $\frac{6406}{5}$ as applicable, or - D. The following: - i.
+The research presents a reasonable opportunity to further the understanding, prevention, or alleviation of a serious problem affecting the health or welfare of Research Compliance Office rev. December 2022 children;

+- ii.
 The research will be conducted in accordance with sound ethical principles; - iii.
 Adequate provisions are made for soliciting the assent of children and the permission of their parents or guardians.